 Sustainable Agriculture and Food Innovation Platform

-Call status: Closed
+Call status: Open

 The Sustainable Agriculture and Food Innovation Platform (SAF-IP) launched in October 2009.
 It helps UK businesses to develop innovative technologies, production systems and supply chain solutions to increase the productivity of the agri-food sector while reducing its environmental impact.

-Full guidance for applicants is provided in the competition brief (see external links)
+Full guidance for applicants is provided in the competition brief (see external links).

 - Department for Environment, Food & Rural Affairs (Defra)

 In 2012 the agri-food supply chain, spanning primary production through to final retailing and catering, contributed £97.1Bn or 7.4% to national gross value added (GVA).
 Consumer expenditure on food and drink exceeds £196Bn annually and UK exports of food, feed and drink were valued at £18.9Bn in 2013.
 There are 3.6 million people employed across the whole food supply chain, including agriculture and fishing.

 An increasing population, combined with higher levels of consumption, means global food demand is expected to rise by 50-70% by 2050.
 Simultaneously environmental stresses will increase due to:

 As well as improving production through sustainable intensification, we need to:

 - use energy, water and raw materials more efficiently